mcauduro/retail/lab2_analyze_and_visualize/instructions/lab2_analyze_and_visualize.md

 12. You will see a success flash message with an option to run the newly created crawler right away.
 DO NOT RUN IT YET! (but, f you already clicked on it, well, no harm)

-### Step F - Update Glue IAM Role with Permissions to Access S3
+### Step D - Update Glue IAM Role with Permissions to Access S3

 1. Open up a new browser tab and point it at https://console.aws.amazon.com/iam.